 Some problems adults with untreated tongue tie experience include:

 Posterior tongue tie is treated using one of two main methods: scissors or dental laser.
-At Gep TOTs Dental Group, we specialize in dental laser treatments for posterior tongue tie and a number of other tongue and lip tie conditions.
+At Gep TOTs Dental Group, we focus in dental laser treatments for posterior tongue tie and a number of other tongue and lip tie conditions.

-While both scissor and dental laser procedures are effective methods for correcting tongue ties, dental laser provides a safer and more comfortable option for your child.
+Dental laser provides a safer and more comfortable option for your child.
 Soft tissue laser treatment comes with a number of benefits, including:

-A Painless Procedure
+A Quick Procedure

 A More Sterile Operation